|

 Why aren't more European elements mentioned?

 I get a lot of similar questions in the form of "Why aren't there any European endings or intros?" or "Why are the logos only shown for Bloodlines, Dracula X, etc.?"
-The reason is that the European games are often identical to the American ones--with some minor changes like the lack of blood in Bloodlines that are noted.
-As such, they share the same endings, intros and logos.
+The reason is that the European games are often identical to those from the North American region--with occasionally a minor change, like the lack of blood in Bloodlines, which I'm sure to note.
+As such, the majority of games share the same translated text, endings, intros and logos.
 Listing these elements again under the "European" category would be redundant.
-If there are text or visual changes in endings, intros (as there are in Belmont's Revenge) or logos, they are listed appropriately.
+If there are text or visual changes in endings, intros (as there are in Belmont's Revenge) or logos, special exceptions are made, and the appropriate pages are made/altered.
 So if the European category on a game's page is blank, it's understood that the game in question is identical to the American version, if it exists at all.

 How do you decide which bosses go into the "Recurring Boss" sub-section?

 Its original purpose was to make use of boss sprites that I collected over time, most of which were useless to me under the present conditions.
-Instead, I'd put "Frankenstein" on the main boss list, and I'd be forced to list the characteristics for all of his nine-plus appearances and condense the character's entire history.
+Instead, I'd put "Frankenstein" on the main boss list, and I'd be forced to list the characteristics for all of his multiple appearances and condense the character's entire history.
 So rather than put Franky's, say, Bloodlines sprite to rest via the recycle bin, I made a sub-section to list boss' appearances in successive games with individual descriptions for each; the image and description appearing on the main boss list would instead be recognized as a summation of the overall character.
 The reader could then go to the "Recurring Boss" subsection to see that boss' individual performances in however many games that boss has appeared.
+Mainly, a boss' appearance in two or more games--without being a recycled asset or a direct rip, like Rondo's characters as they appear in Castlevania: Dracula X--is grounds for the creation of a "Recurring Boss" page.

 Game Questions